nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of patients
-* has a need to manage patient schedules
+* a receptionist of small size private clinics in charge of managing vaccination appointments.
-* prefer desktop apps over other types
+* prefer desktop apps over other types.
-* can type fast
+* can type fast.
-* prefers typing to mouse interactions
+* prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps for speed and efficiency
+* is reasonably comfortable using CLI apps for speed and efficiency.

-**Value proposition**: VMS provides an efficient solution for managing vaccine stock, determining patient suitability and scheduling appointments, and improving administrative efficiency and patient care.
-The system is optimised for typist, making it an ideal choice for busy administrative staff who type fast and prefer a CLI-first design.
+**Value proposition**: Application will

+* Validate the eligibility of patients to take vaccinations faster than manual means.
+* Manage patients.
+* Manage vaccinations.
+* Manage appointments.
+* All of which faster than a typical mouse/GUI driven app.

 ### User stories